“Fear is as fear does

-“Where to,” I asked, noting that he was smooth, light-skinned black man, short-cropped Afro, beard salon trimmed.
+“Where…to?”
+I faltered, noting that he was smooth, light-skinned black man, short-cropped Afro, beard salon trimmed.

-“Just keep going out Woodlawn to Midway Plaisance.
+“Just keep going out Woodlawn.
 Catch Cottage Grove up to 60th Street, then cut over to King Drive, hang a left at Prairie.”

 “O-kayyy,” I re-tripped the meter, studying this rider, anxiety setting in with the prospect of leaving the relative civility of Hyde Park, wombish home to presidents past and Hopeful future, to the meaner Chicago streets beyond the Chicago School.
 This was exactly the sort of fare I was looking to avoid, what made hacking one of the most stressful, perilous occupations in this workaday world.
-I couldn’t have felt more vulnerable had I been slumming in Garfield Park or the Robert Taylor Homes.
+I couldn’t have felt more vulnerable had I been fare trolling the Robert Taylor Homes.
 “You all knew each other or…”

 “Let’s just say we were good-time buddies from way back,” the passenger grinned, facing closely forward to the shield window.
 “All the way back to about two hours ago.”

 “Pretty funny, ” I said flatly, gunning through a yellow light at MLK Drive, drilling through my mind on quick sliding the plexiglass over my shoulder in one slam of my palm.
-“Say, this is heading into Englewood territory, isn’t it?”
+“Say, this is heading into Englewood, isn’t it?”

 “Good day for cabbing, rain and everything?”